-In contrast to the QBO amplitude, there is no consistent response in the simulated QBO period change in a warming climate among GCMs.
-Early single-GCM studies showed a decrease in QBO period under doubled CO2 forcing, with the caveat that the degree of shortening was shown to be dependent on the prescribed increase in the strength of parameterized GW momentum flux at the source level [171].
-However, other GCM experiments without non-orographic GW parameterization [172] or with constant parameterized wave sources [173] suggest that the QBO period may lengthen in a warming climate.
-In a 60-year observational record no significant trend in QBO period was detected, and the trends are inconsistent in sign among the multi-century CMIP5 model simulations [174].
-The projected QBO period changes in eleven QBOi models range from a decrease by 8 months and lengthening by 13 months in a doubled CO2 climate (FIG. 6c).
-In the quadrupled CO2 simulations, some models showed a QBO period reduction with periods as short as 14 months, where in others a tropical oscillation was no longer easily identifiable [101].
-The wide spread in response of the QBO period to warmer climate was also found in the most recent generation of GCMs used in CMIP6 [175].
+In contrast with the QBO amplitude, no consistent response in the simulated QBO period change in a warming climate 315 occurs among GCMs.
+Early single-GCM studies showed a decrease in QBO period under doubled CO2 forcing, with the 316 caveat that the degree of shortening was shown to be dependent on the prescribed increase in the strength of parametrized GW 317 momentum flux at the source level [171].
+However, other GCM experiments without non-orographic GW parametrization 318 [172] or with constant parametrized wave sources [173] suggest that the QBO period may lengthen in a warming climate.
+In a 319 60-year observational record no significant trend in QBO period was detected, and the trends are inconsistent in sign among 320 the multi-century CMIP5 model simulations [174].
+The projected QBO period changes in eleven QBOi models range from a 321 decrease by 8 months to a lengthening by 13 months in a doubled CO2 climate (FIG. 5c).
+In the quadrupled CO2 simulations, 322 some models showed a QBO period reduction with periods as short as 14 months, whereas in others a tropical oscillation was 323 no longer easily identifiable [101].
+The wide spread in response of the QBO period to warmer climate was also found in the 324 most recent generation of GCMs used in CMIP6 [175].
+325

-Uncertainty in projections of the QBO is in large part due to uncertainties in gravity wave parameterizations [101, 170].
-Parameterized non-orographic gravity wave momentum flux at the source level in GCMs is poorly constrained even in present-day conditions and difficult to project in a warming climate.
-A majority of existing models prescribe a fixed value of GW momentum flux at the source level and hence miss the effects of changing gravity wave sources on the QBO [101].
-However, the magnitude of the change of source-level GW momentum flux is a key determinant of whether the QBO period will increase or decrease in a warming climate [101, 171].
-Several GCMs have implemented gravity wave parameterizations that link the properties of gravity waves to the properties of convection (in the tropics) and fronts (in the extratropics) [145, 180, 181].
-These parameterizations were developed in order to capture the effects of changing GW sources not only on the QBO but other aspects of the middle atmospheric circulation.
-However, three QBOi models with source-dependent GW parameterizations showed vastly different changes to GW momentum flux at the source level with doubled and quadrupled CO2, and very different changes to the QBO in these simulations [101].
-Hence, reducing uncertainty in gravity wave parameterizations is crucial to reducing the uncertainty in the projections of the QBO period in the warming climate.
+Uncertainty in projections of the QBO is in large part due to uncertainties in gravity wave parametrizations [101, 170].
+326 Parameterized non-orographic gravity wave momentum flux at the source level in GCMs is poorly constrained even in 327 present-day conditions and difficult to project in a warming climate.
+A majority of existing models prescribe a fixed value 328 of gravity wave momentum flux at the source level and hence miss the effects of changing gravity wave sources on the 329 QBO [101].
+However, the magnitude of the change of source-level gravity wave momentum flux is a key determinant of 330 whether the QBO period will increase or decrease in a warming climate [101, 171].
+Several GCMs have implemented gravity 331 wave parametrizations that link the properties of gravity waves to the properties of convection (in the tropics) and fronts (in 332 the extratropics) [145, 180, 181].
+These parametrizations were developed to capture the effects of changing gravity wave 333 sources not only on the QBO but on other aspects of the middle atmospheric circulation.
+However, three QBOi models with 334 source-dependent gravity wave parametrizations showed vastly different changes to gravity wave momentum flux at the source 335 level with doubled and quadrupled CO2, and very different changes to the QBO in these simulations [101].
+Hence, reducing 336 uncertainty in gravity wave parametrizations is crucial to reducing the uncertainty in the projections of the QBO period in the 337 warming climate.
+338

-Uncertainty in QBO projections may also arise from deficiencies in representation of large scale tropical waves in GCMs, as well as shortcomings of other model elements such as resolution and dynamical core.
-Large-scale tropical waves are likely to change in a warming climate due to changes in tropospheric convection and latent heating [182].
-However, as described in the previous section, the generation of Kelvin and mixed-Rossby gravity waves is often underestimated in GCMs [110], and hence changes to these waves in a warming climate as represented in models are quite uncertain [101].
+339 Uncertainty in QBO projections may also arise from deficiencies in representation of large-scale tropical waves in GCMs, 340 as well as shortcomings of other model elements such as resolution and dynamical core.
+Large-scale tropical waves are likely to 341 change in a warming climate owing to changes in tropospheric convection and latent heating [182].
+However, as the generation 342 of Kelvin and mixed-Rossby gravity waves is often underestimated in GCMs [110] (see "Processes and modelling"), changes to 343 these waves in a warming climate as represented in models are quite uncertain [101].